StJosy/pyTableEdit/README.md

 4. Configure the `config.json` file with your MySQL database connection details.

-5. Run the script: `python main.py`.
+5. Run the script: `python pyTableEdit.py`.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

 ## License